 - Program Courses: Theory and Practice of Social Work in Criminal Justice Settings (SOW 4665 / 5666) and International Social Work and Social Welfare (SOW 4784 / 5785).

-- CSW Scholarship winners who are otherwise admissible to the Prague Study Abroad Program will be guaranteed acceptance into the program as long as they submit their IP application and pay the application fee by Tuesday, October 6, 2020.
+- CSW Scholarship winners who are otherwise admissible to the Prague Study Abroad Program will be guaranteed acceptance into the program as long as they submit their IP application and pay the application fee.

 - Other qualified applicants are guaranteed a spot in the program on a fist-come / first-serve basis.

 Payments: students must pay a $100 application fee at time of submission.
-Accepted students can pay the Early Commitment Fee (December 2020) to receive a $250 discount off the total cost of their program.
-Accepted students must pay the Commitment Fee by January 2021.
-The Final Payment is due February 2021.
+Accepted students can pay the Early Commitment Fee to receive a $250 discount off the total cost of their program.
+Accepted students must pay the Commitment Fee and Final Payment at later dates (TBD).

 Note- if an applicant is waitlisted they are able to transfer the $100 application fee to another program that interests them, or they can remain on the waitlist to see if a spot opens up.
 If a spot is never offered to them, they will be refunded the $100 application fee.
 If an applicant withdraws their application, they will forfeit the $100 application fee.